 How is public health reporting handled?

-Is demographic information required when ordering testing for monkeypox?
+Is demographic information required when ordering testing for monkeypox virus?

 Ancillary Testing